bhusal-ujjwal/IdleTimeProcessing/README.md

-**Used C++ programming language and Qt GUI toolkit.
+# Idle Time Processing
-Application able to process user-define tasks in IDLE timer event handler.**
+Idle Time Processing using QT GUI toolkit and C++.
+Application able to process user-define tasks in IDLE timer event handler.

-**The application have the following features:** choice of one time-consuming algorithm (PI number calculation, prime number calculation, etc.) provide input fields for initial algorithm parameters (for example, the amount of PI digits) provide at least three buttons:
+## The application have the following features:
+choice of one time-consuming algorithm (PI number calculation, prime number calculation, etc.) provide input fields for initial algorithm parameters (for example, the amount of PI digits) provide at least three buttons: